Adi-19/Basics_C/Practical/Palindrome/README.md

 # Theory:
 A stack is a data structure that holds a list of elements.
-A stack works based on the LIFO principle
+A stack works based on the LIFO principle i.e.,Last In, First out, meaningthat the most recentlyadded element isthe first one to remove.
+A stack hastwo main operationsthat occur only at the top ofthe stack: push and pop.